 Frequently Asked Questions

-We are an Open Door Shelter which means we accept all incoming animals.
-We do not have a waiting list.
-We do have to euthanize some animals but only for poor health and temperament.
-We do not impose a time or space limit.
+We are an Open Door Shelter, which means we accept all incoming animals.
+We do not have a waiting list and we will never reject an animal.
+We do have to euthanize some animals but only for poor health or temperament.
+We do not impose a time or space limit and our adoption rate is well-above the national average.

 How long do you hold animals for?